 - 1. Member States shall provide mutual assistance to each other where, based on the results of the automated search conducted in accordance with Article 4(1), the Member State of the offence cannot identify the liable person to the necessary degree of certainty required by its national legislation to initiate or conduct the follow-up proceedings referred to in Article 5(1). - 2.
 The Member State of the offence shall decide whether to request mutual assistance to obtain additional information referred to in paragraph 3, second subparagraph.
-The request may be issued only by an administrative or judicial authority, or by the police authority competent in the case concerned, in accordance with the national law of that Member State. - 3.
-When the Member State of the offence has decided to request mutual assistance in accordance with paragraph 1, its national contact point shall send an electronically structured and signed request to the national contact point of the Member State of registration or Member State of residence.
+The request may be issued only by an administrative or judicial authority, or by the police authority competent in the case concerned, in accordance with the national law of that Member State.

+The Member State of the offence shall use the data obtained in order to establish who is liable for road traffic offences listed in Article 2(1) of this Directive. - 3.
+When the Member State of the offence has decided to request mutual assistance in accordance with paragraph 1, it shall via its national contact point shall-send an electronically structured and signed request to the national contact point of the Member State of registration or Member State of residence.